-- Category: Professional Continuing Education (PCE) - Modality: Resident and Distance Learning See course entries for specifics - Academic Credential: Contact hours
+Modality: Resident and Distance Learning - See course entries for specifics

 The CLDS operates its education and training program through its Manager/Supervisor Development Department, which combines Leadership Development, Coaching, and Mandatory Managerial and Supervisory Training (MST), and the Workforce Development Department.
 These sections provide educational opportunities, fill critical needs in the civilian continuum of learning, and meet federal and Department of Defense guidelines for succession and talent management for supervisors and managers, as well as orientation for all new DAF civilian employees.
 The school's courses are rooted in law and policy and meet the applicable learning objectives of both the Office of Personnel Management and Department of Defense frameworks for the respective categories of leadership, management, and supervisory development.
 Leadership development courses are also tied to succession and talent management and are required based on an individual's needed competencies as determined through MyVector, precision learning assessments, and/or as identified via supervisory vectoring in the Individual Development Plan process.